Djenne: An African Jewel Made of Mud

 Ostrich Eggs top the Towers

 On top of the various towers sit ostrich eggs, which are a local symbol of fertility.
 In this part of the world, Ostrich eggs and cowry shells abound and are used to decorate anything and everything.

 The massive walls are studded with wooden beams protruding through to the outside.
 These are not just ornamental.
 When the rains come, much of the building is washed away.
-There is a week-long festival ever year in which the entire village climbs on these wooden beams to re-plaster the outside of the mosque.
+There is a week-long festival every year in which the entire village climbs on these wooden beams to re-plaster the outside of the mosque.

 The building occupies more than 16,000 square feet, and centered as it is amongst tiny little houses, appears more like an apparition than a place of worship.
 From any angle, it is a towering presence that dominates all of Djenne.

 A Scandalous Photo Shoot